ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 A RIFF file starts out with a file header followed by a sequence of data chunks.
 A WAVE file is often just a RIFF file with a single "WAVE" chunk which consists of two sub-chunks: a "fmt "chunk which describes the sound data's format and a "data" chunk containing the actual song data that we want to read.

-From the "fmt" chunk we had to extract certain components to figure out the format of the song data.
+From the "fmt" chunk we had to extract and print certain components to figure out the format of the song data.
+The componets that we used and there settings for our test song, "Again by Fetty Wap" are list below.

-We started by looking at the NumChannels component which would determine if it was 1 = Mono or 2 = Stereo.
+**NumChannels** which would determine if it was 1 = Mono or 2 = Stereo. -> Project Settings: 2 = Stereo

+**SampleRate** which would determine how fast samples are taken -> Project Settings: 48000 Hz

+**BitsPerSample** which would determine how many bits are in sample usually its 8 or 16 bits -> Project Settings: 16 bits